Julia Galloway

-Julia Galloway is a potter who creates utilitarian work, and is a professor and Director of the School of Art at the University of Montana-Missoula.
+Julia Galloway (born 1966) is a Montana-based studio potter and professor of ceramics at the University of Montana-Missoula.

-History
+Early life and education

-Julia Galloway was raised in Boston, Massachusetts and received her MFA at the University of Colorado at Boulder, and BFA at the New York State College of Ceramics at Alfred University.
+Julia Galloway was raised in Boston, Massachusetts and started throwing pots in high school, buying her first wheel with babysitting money.
+She kept her wheel in her bedroom and carried her pots to school in a shoe box to be fired.
+She obtained MFA at the University of Colorado at Boulder and BFA at the New York State College of Ceramics at Alfred University.